-Our reputation and ability to attract, retain, and serve our diners, drivers and restaurants depends upon the reliable performance of the Platforms and their underlying technical infrastructure.
+Our reputation and ability to attract, retain, and serve our diners, drivers and restaurants depends upon the reliable performance of the Waitr Platform and its underlying technical infrastructure.
 We have experienced service disruptions, and it may experience future disruptions, outages or other performance problems due to a variety of factors.
-As the Platforms grow more complex, store more information and service higher numbers of diners, their technical infrastructure could suffer.
+As the Waitr Platform grows more complex, stores more information and services higher numbers of diners, its technical infrastructure could suffer.
 We may not be able to identify causes of performance issues or service disruptions.

 Our systems may not be adequately designed with the necessary reliability and redundancy to avoid performance delays or outages that could be harmful to our business.
-If the Platforms are unavailable when diners, drivers or restaurants attempt to access them, or if they do not load as quickly as they expect, these key users may not return to the Platforms as often in the future, or at all.
-As our Active Diners and restaurants and the amount and types of information shared on the Platforms continue to grow, we will need an increasing amount of technical infrastructure, including network capacity, and computing power, to continue to satisfy the needs of our diners, drivers and Restaurant Partners.
+If the Waitr Platform is unavailable when diners, drivers or restaurants attempt to access it, or if it does not load as quickly as they expect, these key users may not return to the Waitr Platform as often in the future, or at all.
+As our Active Diners and restaurants and the amount and types of information shared on the Waitr Platform continue to grow, we will need an increasing amount of technical infrastructure, including network capacity, and computing power, to continue to satisfy the needs of our diners, drivers and Restaurant Partners.
 It is possible that we may fail to effectively scale and grow its technical infrastructure to accommodate these increased demands.
 In addition, our business is subject to interruptions, delays, or failures resulting from earthquakes, other natural disasters, terrorism, or other catastrophic events.